Wave, Particle, or a Third Possibility?: The Mathematical Theory of DEO Dynamics

 In the theory of discrete extension the wave function, $\Psi$, has neither the status of a physical field nor an interpretation as either a probability amplitude or a state vector.
-Its role is simply to lend its phase function, $S$, for use as a generalized principal function in the Hamilton-Jacobi formalism.
+Its role is simply to lend its phase function, $S$, for use as a generalized principal function in the Hamilton--Jacobi formalism.

-\subsubsection{\it \textbf{Action Functions and Phase Functions}}
+\subsubsection{Action Functions and Phase Functions}

-In Newtonian theory the solution, $S_{N}^{}$, of the Hamilton-Jacobi equation is closely related to the Newtonian action function.
-Therefore, in the theory of discrete extension, Schr\"odinger's phase function, $S$, which satisfies a generalized Hamilton-Jacobi equation, will be viewed as a generalized action function and will be referred to simply as the action.
+In Newtonian theory the solution, $S_{N}^{}$, of the Hamilton--Jacobi equation is closely related to the Newtonian action function.
+Therefore, in the theory of discrete extension, Schr\"odinger's phase function, $S$, which satisfies a generalized Hamilton--Jacobi equation, will be viewed as a generalized action function and will be referred to simply as the action.
 Recognition of a close connection between action functions and phase functions is, of course, not new.
-In the path integral formulation of standard quantum theory, for example, $1 / \hslash$ times the Newtonian action integral, $\int\!L\,\diffd t$, over a given classical path is adopted as the phase of the contribution that the path makes to the total quantum amplitude.
-Thus, in that theory, the conceptual progression is from an action function to a phase function.
-In the theory of discrete extension, however, the progression is reversed: $\hslash$ times the phase of the Schr\"odinger wave function is used in the Hamilton-Jacobi formalism as a non-classical action function for a theory of clustor dynamics.
+In the path integral formulation of standard quantum mechanics, for example, $1 / \hslash$ times the Newtonian action integral, $\int\!L\,\diffd t$, over a given classical path is adopted as the phase of the contribution that the path makes to the total quantum amplitude.
+Thus, in that theory, the conceptual order is from an action function to a phase function.
+In the theory of discrete extension, however, the order is reversed: $\hslash$ times the phase of the Schr\"odinger wave function is used in the Hamilton--Jacobi formalism as a non-classical action function for a theory of DEO dynamics.